rollkit/rollkit/state/state.md

 - `NewBlockExecutor`: This method creates a new instance of `BlockExecutor`.
 It takes a proposer address, `namespace ID`, `chain ID`, `mempool`, `proxyApp`, `eventBus`, and `logger` as parameters.
 - `InitChain`: This method initializes the chain by calling `InitChainSync` using the consensus connection to the app.
 It takes a `GenesisDoc` as a parameter.
 - `CreateBlock`: This method reaps transactions from the mempool and builds a block.
-It takes the current state, the height of the block, and the commit as parameters.
+It takes the current state, the height of the block, last header hash, and the commit as parameters.
 - `ApplyBlock`: This method applies the block to the state.
 It takes the current state, the block ID, and the block itself as parameters.
 It can return the following named errors:
   - `ErrEmptyValSetGenerate`: returned when applying the validator changes would result in empty set.
-  - `ErrAddingValidatorToBased`: return because we cannot add validators to empty validator set.
+  - `ErrAddingValidatorToBased`: returned when adding validators to empty validator set.
 - `Validate`: This method validates the block.
 It takes the state and the block as parameters.
 It applies the following validations:
   - New block version must match state block version.
   - New block height must match state initial height.
   - New block height must be adjacent to state last block height.
   - New block header `AppHash` must match state `AppHash`.
   - New block header `LastResultsHash` must match state `LastResultsHash`.
-  - New block headeer `AggregatorsHash` must match state `Validators.Hash()`.
+  - New block header `AggregatorsHash` must match state `Validators.Hash()`.
 - `commit`: This method commits the block and updates the state.
-It takes the state, the block ID, and the block as parameters.
+It takes the state, the block, and a list of ABCI `ResponseDeliverTx` as parameters.
 - `execute`: This method executes the block.
 It takes the context, the state, and the block as parameters.
 - `publishEvents`: This method publishes events related to the block.
 It takes the ABCI responses, the block, and the state as parameters.